clint-mctribouy-koy/clint-mctribouy-koy/README.md

-## 👋 Hi There!
-I'm Clint McTrbouy-Koy
+## Hi There!
+I'm Clint McTribouy-Koy 👋
 ## I'm a Software Developer From London
 - 🌱 I’m currently learning
 - 🔭 I’m currently working on